tikv/rfcs/text/2019-11-01-tikv-community-reorg-sig.md

 ![TiKV Community Organization](../media/tikv-community-org.png)

 The above picture reflects the first change in this community structure upgrade - the roles of Reviewer and Active Contributor will be introduced to the developer Group.
-The current Developer Group includes the following:
+The new Developer Group includes the following:

 - **Maintainer**: a planner and designer of the project; capable of merging master branches; appointed by existing Maintainers from Committers.
 - **Committer**: nominated by Maintainers or PMC as a contributor with outstanding contribution to TiKV; must have implemented at least one feature or fixed a major bug independently.